superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 The power subsystem will be researched and primarily developed by Reese Gilbert due to his specialization in power systems.
 Chris Bradley will be observing and acting as Reese's customer because of their similar expertise.

 Gabriel Buckner will be heading the signal processing aspect, specifically the communication between the sensors and the computational unit.
 This fits well with his experience in embedded systems and signal processing.
-Caleb Bucher will be observing and acting as Gabriel's customers to ensure his work fits the team's vision.
+Caleb Bucher will be observing and acting as Gabriel's customer to ensure his work fits the team's vision.

 Chris Bradley will be developing the controller, its user interface, and the cognitive test device as these two modules go hand in hand.
 His circuit, programming, and microcomputer expertise will be required to complete this task.
-Mathias Hagewood will be observing and acting as customers due to his similar experience in circuitry.
+Mathias Hagewood will be observing and acting as a customer due to his similar experience in circuitry.

 Caleb Bucher will be assembling the mic/speaker submodule due to his programming and circuit expertise.
 Reese Gilbert will be acting as the customer of this submodule because of his similar experience in circuit design and useful power system expertise.

 Mathias Hagewood will innovate the vitals' sensor.
-His combinational logic experience, circuit design experience, signals experience will be required to develop this technology.
+His combinational logic experience, circuit design experience, and signals experience will be required to develop this technology.
 Gabriel Buckner will be observing and acting as a customer due to his expertise in signals and embedded systems.

 These are the primary roles of each team member.
 If any new information is gathered on a subsystem, the roles are liable to change if someone's expertise becomes better aligned or under the advisement of the Georgia Tech team.